lonerapier/lonerapier.github.io/content/links.md

 	- What are my current rabbit holes?
 - ["The Impact of Generative AI on Critical Thinking", Microsoft Research](https://www.microsoft.com/en-us/research/wp-content/uploads/2025/01/lee_2025_ai_critical_thinking_survey.pdf): TL;DR question everything. having high confidence on GenAI responses signals low critical thinking.
 It works doesn't mean it's a good solution.
 	- I've also noticed how I've personally started delegating most of the critical thinking tasks to an LLM, and copy-pasting the example, only to notice it's not working when given an error by the IDE.
+	- [\[2506.08872\] Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task](https://arxiv.org/abs/2506.08872)
 ## Feb'25
 - ["Everyone knows your location: tracking myself down through in-app ads"](https://timsh.org/tracking-myself-down-through-in-app-ads/), [tim](https://timsh.org/author/tim/): this is beyond scary.
 Imagine the data owned by by big organisations, regarding your interests, financial capacity, relationships, geographic location.
 It's not just targeted ads, this ad-based economy has been influencing people already.
 Mega organisations have been accused of altering election outcomes, race hate, propagandist thinking several times now.
 It's supposed to end at some point, and I think the arrival of agents will solve that to an extent.
 Internet will become more AI friendly and less user friendly.
 Information will be hidden behind paid APIs
 - [Will DeepSeek deep-six the US economy?](https://asiatimes.com/2025/02/will-deepseek-deep-six-the-us-economy/), by [Steve Hsu](https://asiatimes.com/author/steve-hsu/) and [David P Goldman](https://asiatimes.com/author/david-p-goldman-2/)